valeria-va/ROS2_rUBot_tutorial_ws/Documentation/02a_ROS2_tutorial.md

     - Add entry points for Publisher and Subscriber

-        Reopen setup.py and add the entry point for the subscriber node below the publisher’s entry point.
+        Open setup.py and add the entry point for the publisher and subscriber nodes.
 The entry_points field should now look like this:
         ```python
         entry_points={
             'console_scripts': [